Priyanshu680/Vedic-Chanting-Machine/README.md

 ✨ Acknowledgment

  - This project was developed during a 45-day internship at CSIR-CEERI, Pilani.
-I would like to acknowledge my mentor, Gaurav Pourohit (Principal Scientist, CSIR-CEERI, Pilani), for his guidance and support throughout this project.
+I would like to acknowledge my mentor, Gaurav Purohit (Principal Scientist, CSIR-CEERI, Pilani), for his guidance and support throughout this project.